bitcoin-problems/bitcoin-problems.github.io/_problems/secure-dlcs.md

 1. Dryja introduces the idea in *[Discreet Log Contracts]*.
 2. Fournier demonstrates the User-on-User rogue key attack in *[How to Make a Prediction Market on Twitter with Bitcoin]*.
 3. Fournier introduces a basic notions of security in *[Security of Discreet Log Contract Attestation Schemes]* and demonstrates the Oracle-on-Oracle rogue key attack.
+4. Chalkias et al. demonstrate how to securely combine the `s` values from many Schnorr signatures into a single one in *[Non-interactive half-aggregation of EdDSA and variants of Schnorr signatures]*.
+The original DLC paper suggests to naively add `s` values together which leads to the collision problem -- this paper shows a secure way to do it.

 ## Commentary